cometbft/knowledge-base/protocols/mempool-overview.md

 Namely, if a transaction appears at a correct process then eventually it is committed or forever invalid.
 **INV4** $\forall tx. \forall p \in Correct. \square(tx \in p.mempool \implies \lozenge\square(tx \in p.committed \vee \neg p.ledger.valid(tx)))$

+The above invariant ensures that if a transaction enters the mempool, then it eventually leaves it at all the correct processes.
+It requires from the application that the validity of a transaction converges toward some value.
+That is, in every run, there is a height after which $valid(tx)$ always returns the same value.
+This happens in [Ethereum](https://github.com/ethereum/go-ethereum/blob/5c51ef8527c47268628fe9be61522816a7f1b395/light/txpool.go#L401) as a transaction is always valid until a transaction from the same address executes with the same or higher nonce.
+A simpler way to satisfy this requirement is by having $valid(tx)$ deterministic and stateless (e.g., a syntactic check).

 **Practical considerations.**
 In practice, as it requires to traverse the whole ledger, INV2 is too expensive.
 Instead, we would like to maintain this only over the last $\alpha$ committed transactions, for some parameter $\alpha$.